This tutorial covers:

 Updating the configuration file

-Before running the scheduled pipeline, we need to update the CircleCI pipeline configuration script.
+Before running the scheduled pipeline, you need to update the CircleCI pipeline configuration script.
 Open .circleci/config.yml

 file and replace its content with this: